AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 ## What is not the project?

 - Break the cube to form the fresco, it must be assembled without damaging it;
-- Paint the cube, it must be returned to its original state;
+- Paint the cube, it must be returned in its original state;
-- Assemble the fresco with less than 2000 cubes and more than 3000 cubes;
+- Assemble the fresco with less than 2000 cubes or more than 3000 cubes;
 - Use the fresco to denigrate a member of the staff or the school;
 - Choose a too complex fresco, it would be a shame not to finish it;